chyrose/chyrose.github.io/projects/automation/README.md

 2. **Automating Data Collection with Power Query**

-    By utilising **Power Query**, I automated the data collection process.
+    By utilising Power Query, I automated the data collection process.
 Power Query was connected to the shared OneDrive folder, allowing real-time updates and eliminating manual consolidation efforts.
-This automation reduced the risk of human error and saved approximately **15 hours per month** in data handling time.
+This automation reduced the risk of human error and saved approximately 15 hours per month in data handling time.

 3. **Analysing Support Ticket Data Using Pivot Tables**

-    With the data consolidated, I conducted detailed performance analyses using **Pivot Tables** and advanced formulas:
+    With the data consolidated, I conducted detailed performance analyses using Pivot Tables and advanced formulas:

     - **Total Tickets Handled**: Tracked ticket volumes to assess team workload over time.
-    - **Tickets by Issue Type**: Analysed the most frequent support categories (Billing, Technical, Account), revealing that **Technical issues** accounted for **60% of tickets**.
+    - **Tickets by Issue Type**: Analysed the most frequent support categories (Billing, Technical, Account), revealing that Technical issues accounted for 60% of tickets.
-    - **Agent Performance**: Evaluated each agent's performance, measuring the **number of tickets handled** and **resolution status**.
+    - **Agent Performance**: Evaluated each agent's performance, measuring the number of tickets handled and resolution status.
-    - Through these analyses, I identified that **Agent Sarah David consistently handled the highest volume of tickets**, outperforming her peers by managing **25% more tickets** than the average agent.
-Additionally, the **average resolution time** across all agents was **7 hours**, indicating room for process improvement.
-Notably, **29% of tickets were re-opened**, suggesting potential issues with initial ticket resolutions and highlighting the need for further investigation into **root causes** and opportunities for agent training or process optimisation.
+    - Through these analyses, I identified that Agent Sarah David consistently handled the highest volume of tickets, outperforming her peers by managing 25% more tickets than the average agent.
+Additionally, the average resolution time across all agents was 7 hours, indicating room for process improvement.
+Notably, 29% of tickets were re-opened, suggesting potential issues with initial ticket resolutions and highlighting the need for further investigation into root causes and opportunities for agent training or process optimisation.

 4. **Real-Time Performance Dashboard**
-    I created a dynamic, interactive **dashboard** using Excel to display live data for the campaign team members.
+    I created a dynamic, interactive dashboard using Excel to display live data for the campaign team members.
 The dashboard included:
     - **KPI tracking** for ticket resolution times, number of tickets by agent, and issue type.
     - **Slicers and Timelines** to allow easy filtering by agent, ticket status, and issue type.